maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/voting-basics/questions-at-polling-place.md

 ---
-title: "What if I have questions while I am at the polling place?"
+title: "What if I have questions at the polling place?"
 published: true
-weight: 14
+weight: 2
 section: "voting-basics"
 priority: Minor
 ---